AdobeDocs/advertising.it-IT/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Modello annuncio

-**[!UICONTROL Ad Template]:** il modello di annuncio da cui creare gli annunci.&lt;!— anche un&#39;opzione per caricare il proprio modello di annuncio — la necessità di aggiungere le specifiche per quella —>
+**[!UICONTROL Ad Template]:** Il modello di annuncio da cui creare gli annunci.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** il numero di offerte che è possibile creare per ogni annuncio.&lt;!— Chiarire questo — è questo il limite di frequenza (numero massimo di volte un annuncio può essere servito)? —>
+**[!UICONTROL Number of offers (Max 50)]:** Numero di offerte che è possibile creare per ogni annuncio.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Cataloghi

-**[!UICONTROL Template]:** modello di feed da utilizzare per creare gli annunci.&lt;!— è anche un&#39;opzione per caricare il proprio modello di feed — è necessario aggiungere le specifiche per tale —>
+**[!UICONTROL Template]:** Modello di feed da utilizzare per creare gli annunci.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Cataloghi\]**: uno o più cataloghi dell&#39;inserzionista specificato da cui generare annunci.&lt;!— anche un&#39;opzione per caricare il proprio catalogo (Non si riesce a trovare il catalogo necessario?
-Scarica un modello, creane uno tuo e caricalo dal tuo dispositivo.) — è necessario aggiungere le relative specifiche —>
+**\[Cataloghi\]**: uno o più cataloghi dell&#39;inserzionista specificato da cui generare annunci.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]